-LOCAL AUTHORITY FACILITY DEVELOPMENTS

-RIBBLE VALLEY BC No new provision likely, although the Ribblesdale Pool requires significant investment.
+LOCAL AUTHORITY FACILITY DEVELOPMENTS RIBBLE VALLEY BC No new provision likely, although the Ribblesdale Pool requires significant investment.
 The all weather pitch at Roefield may be refurbished.

-BRADFORD MDC There are plans to invest £41m to build four new swimming and sports facilitie existing facilities.
-The closest facility to Craven, which will eventually close, is Bin Oakbank School, Keighley will be re-developed; this is one of four schools to be the closest one to Craven.

-PENDLE BC No response received

-RICHMONDSHIRE DC Local Plan Review identified that the District has sufficient provision.
+BRADFORD MDC There are plans to invest £41m to build four new swimming and sports facilities, and to close four existing facilities.
+The closest facility to Craven, which will eventually close, is Bingley Pool.Oakbank School, Keighley will be re-developed; this is one of four schools to be re-developed, but is PENDLE BC the closest one to Craven.
+No response received RICHMONDSHIRE DC Local Plan Review identified that the District has sufficient provision.
 New leisure centre opened in partnership with Catterick Garrison 4 years ago.

-HARROGATE BC No response received

-STH LAKELAND DC No response received

-LANCASTER CC No response received
+HARROGATE BC No response received STH LAKELAND DC No response received LANCASTER CC No response received